Preventing Fleas and Ticks on Pets

 Pets with fleas will often bite or scratch.
 In dogs we normally see this in the "pants" area which is around the tail, the hind legs and the lower back of the pet.
 Cats will often times have small crusts or scabs around the flank or the face and neck area.
 If you use a fine tooth comb in the fur, you will black specks that look like pepper in the fur.
 This is actually dried blood from the tick bite.
 Pets with a flea allergy will be very itchy and uncomfortable while some might not be as severely bothered.
 Dogs with ticks may not show any signs initially.
 It can take 24-48 hours after attachment for ticks to transmit a disease to dogs and they might not test positive for tick-borne disease for 4-6 weeks.
 The most common signs of tick bites in dogs are raised, red areas that are not itchy.
 These can take a few weeks to go down.
 Dogs with tick borne illnesses will typically seem lethargic, may be sore or limping and may have changes in appetite.
 You may never know your dog was bitten by a tick before it shows signs of illness.
 Cats rarely develop or show signs of tick-borne disease but we still recommend monthly prevention.

-4. If my pet test’s positive for Lyme, Rocky Mountain Spotted Fever or Ehrlichiosis is there Preventing Fleas and Ticks on Dogs and Catsanything that can be done to treat and remove the disease?
+4. If my pet test’s positive for Lyme, Rocky Mountain Spotted Fever or Ehrlichiosis is there anything that can be done to treat and remove the disease?
 Will they be able to live a normal life?

 A positive test result could mean exposure to a tick carrying a disease or may indicate a true infection, depending on the type of test that has been run.
 Many of our yearly screening tests are not sensitive enough distinguish between the two.
 If your pet tests positive, your veterinarian will start them on an appropriate antibiotic and run any additional tests needed.
 Lyme Disease can cause kidney failure in the retriever breeds so blood work and an urinalysis would be recommended.
 Depending on what signs your pets are showing, different medications will be started.